 That moment when you walk into the room and you partner has your children in his arms.
 Maybe they are reading a story, maybe they are mid bundle and tickle fight, maybe he is spinning them round and narrowly avoiding the ceiling light.
 But the room is full of giggles and love and in that moment you catch your breath.

 That moment when you take a peek at your sleeping children.
 When it’s been a long day with tears and tantrums.
 When although you haven’t really stopped all day you haven’t achieved anything you set out to do.
 You may have lost your patience, you may have shouted.
-And as much as you are bone tired, you hover at their beds longer than you need, and in that moment you catch your breath.
+And as much as you are bone tired, you stand at their beds for a little longer, and in that moment you catch your breath.

 That moment when you are having a family trip out.
 It may be a trip that required planning and organising.
 It maybe a trip that was spontaneous and care free.
 But there will be that moment, normally just as you have snapped a perfect photo, when everyone is happy, you feel a little bit lighter from everyday problems, and you remember that these are the times you will always remember.
 That’s when you catch your breath.